 This is the most common Pidgin word that you’ll recognize.
-It literally means “brother,” but it can be used for any male; friends and strangers.
+It literally means “brother,” but it can be used for any male; friends, and strangers.

 Another easy one.
 This one translates into, “How is it?”

 This one is a bit confusing.
 You might see bumper stickers with Da Kine on them, but they are simply advertising a company.
-The phrase actually means “any thing.”
+The phrase actually means “anything.”
 Da kine can refer to any noun, like a cat, person, surfboard or mountain.

-This word is akin the Hawaiian word Haole.
+This word is akin to the Hawaiian word Haole.
 It means foreigner, but it is predominantly used to describe a white American tourist.
 Pronounced Mala-hee-nee.

-This one means done, kaput and curtains.
+This one means done kaput and curtains.
 Your car can breakdown to be pau, or you can finish a plate of food to announce that you’re pau.

-Broke da mout
+Broke da mouth